lidofinance/lido-frontend-template/MIGRATION.md

 }
 ```

-### Step 10.
+### Step 11.
 Turns functions into hooks

 Unfortunately, you cannot use the `useConfig` hook in regular JavaScript functions, this is why you will have to re-write those into hooks.
-We will consider an utility function that allows us to build an Etherscan link based on the current network and tx hash.
+As an example, we will consider an utility function that allows us to build an Etherscan link based on the current network and tx hash.

-**BEFORE**
+#### BEFORE
 We would have a helper like this,

 ```js